mlrun/mlrun/docs/store/artifacts.md

 ## Deleting artifacts

-Artifacts are deleted from a specific project.
-You can delete artifacts from v3IO, Google, Azure, DBFS, Filestore, and S3. </br>Options for deleting artifacts:
+Artifacts are comprised of two parts: an artifact object that points to the artifact data; and the artifact data (files).
+You can delete artifacts from a specific project and choose what you want to delete.
+Deleting artifacts is supported for v3IO, Google, Azure, DBFS, Filestore, and S3.

--Deletion strategy:
+The options for {py:meth}`~mlrun.projects.MlrunProject.delete_artifact`:
 - metadata-only: Delete only the artifact object.
 The related artifact data remains.
 - data optional: Delete the artifact object and the data.
 If data deletion is unsuccessful, deletes only the object.
 - data force: Delete the artifact object and the data.
 If data deletion is unsuccessful, does not delete the object either.

-- Secrets &mdash; Required when credentials are needed to access the artifact data.
+For example:
 ```
 artifact = project.get_artifact("name")
 project.delete_artifact(artifact, deletion_strategy=mlrun.common.schemas.artifact.ArtifactsDeletionStrategies.data_force, secrets={"secret1": "user-secret"})
 ```
-See {ref}`mlrun.projects.MlrunProject.delete_artifact`.
+Be sure to include `secrets` if credentials are needed to access the artifact data.

 [Back to top](#top)